Flexibility and a high degree of personalisation even for packaging machines

 Flexibility is the ability to adapt to changing situations, keeping the same level of performance.
 In other words, flexibility is the ability to offer a quick response to short-term changes.

-The demand of the market is changing; for a food&beverage supplier it is important to be able to meet increasingly demanding consumer requests, often different according to geographical areas.
+The demand of the market is changing and for a food&beverage supplier it is important to be able to meet increasingly demanding consumer requests, often different according to geographical areas.

 Hence, even packing and packaging machines have to be able to meet such requirements with a view to enhanced customisation.